 Okay, well, no one needs to budget manually anymore.
 If thinking about budgeting by hand makes you nervous to start, we get it.
 Your time is way too valuable to track and input every expenditure one at a time anymore.
-There are many excellent apps out there that do the tracking for you and organize it all.
+Many excellent apps do the tracking for you and organize it all.
 But if you’re a member, why not do it in-house (and for free!) to keep your information safe?
-If it’s automation you’re looking for, Altana’s online banking platform empowers you to do it all!
+Altana’s online banking platform empowers you to do it all if it’s the automation you’re looking for!
 Get logged in and started with the Money Desktop tab.
 You’ll have the option to build your budget from scratch or auto-generate from your spending history.

 Not only can you auto-build your budget, but you can also automate your savings, your bill pay, and your debt payoff.
 This is great for two main reasons: